microkost/Steganography-for-IP-networks/README.md

 * Use in LAN or have reachable IP address to let it work properly (NAT principe)
 * you need to know which steganography methods are not conflicting (you can't use px.
 TCP and ICMP at the same datagram)
 * project is x86 platform only.
+* if you are using console app often, you can set SimplifyConfigWhenDebug to false to remove port configuration dialog

 ## Prerequisites
 * Mandatory [install WinPcap](https://www.winpcap.org/install/default.htm) to your computer!